Accessibility Policy

 (g) Training for Staff

-GEM will ensure training is provided to every employee, contractor, vendor, policy developer and any other person who provides goods, services and/or facilities to clients on behalf of GEM.
+GEM will ensure accessibility training is provided to employees, contractors, vendors, policy developers, and any other individuals providing goods, services, or facilities on behalf of GEM.

-The training will be provided within 3 months of such person obtaining a role that provides goods, services and/or facilities to GEM clients and if/when any significant changes are made to this Policy.
-GEM and/or its vendors, as applicable, will maintain accurate records of training delivered.
-Training will include:
+Training will be provided within three (3) months of assuming applicable responsibilities and whenever significant changes are made to this policy.
+GEM and/or its vendors will maintain records of training provided.

 (h) Feedback Process